Weekly Review of Developments 8/3/2019Posted in : Weekly Review of Developments on 8 March 2019

 - More than a million public sector workers are earning less than the ‘real living wage’ in the UK

-- HMRC has opened a consultation on how new rules will work that will make businesses liable for determining the tax status of contractors who work through personal service
+- HMRC has opened a consultation on how new rules will work that will make businesses liable for determining the tax status of contractors who work through personal service companies

 Already a subscriber?